Getting a vehicle on a loan can be a risky thing especially if you fail to make the payments on time.

 This might make it possible to change the contract a bit and give you some flexibility in making payments later.

 Note!
 Voluntary repossession also means that the bank or court would not have to interfere in order to take hold of the vehicle.

 By giving up the vehicle on time, contacting the lender for negotiation and accepting your mistake, you might save yourself from a couple of missed payments.
 Therefore, voluntary repossession is the right way to go if you know that there is no way to avoid it.

 Can You Apply For a Loan After Repossession?

 Will you get a chance to loan a vehicle with a repossession on your report?
 Yes!
 Would that be easy?
 No!
 Would that come on difficult terms?
 YES!

-That is why many banks will suggest that you go for secured cards as they make you submit an initial deposit as security against your weak credit history.
+That is why many banks will suggest that you go for secured cards.
+These make you submit an initial deposit as security against your weak credit history.